Published

 Responsive feeding

 It’s important to prevent overfeeding for babies more than one month old.
 Practice responsive feeding by paying attention to your baby's cues and body language rather than only aiming for a specific number of ounces each day.
-Nicole explains that babies' needs can vary, so allowing for these fluctuations is important.
+Every baby is different and needs can vary, so it is important to consider these fluctuations.

 If your baby finishes a bottle or pulls away from the breast, but is still rooting, looking for more milk, or crying, they might still be hungry.
 But if your baby is nodding off, turning away, or pushing the bottle away, it’s time for a break or a big burp.

-Remember also that newborns — especially preterm or underweight babies — are usually sleepier, smaller, and weigh less, and may need more frequent feeds for medical reasons.
+Newborns, especially preterm or underweight babies, are usually sleepier, smaller, and weigh less, and may need more frequent feeds for medical reasons.
 It may be necessary to wake a sleeping baby to finish a feed, change their diaper, or feed them while they sleep.

 FAQs: Your baby’s appetite